practicalli/clojure/designing-data-structures/with-vectors-of-maps.md

 ;; => "CRM"
 ```

-If we want to get specificd share information across the whole portfolio, then we can simply `map` the `:ticker` keyword over each share in portfolio
+If we want to get specific share information across the whole portfolio, then we can simply `map` the `:ticker` keyword over each share in portfolio

 ```clojure
 (map :ticker portfolio)